co360/soda-hol/1-create-db-user-with-soda-privs.md

 ## Introduction

-When you create an Autonomous Transaction Processing (ATP) instance, you are prompted for a password for the ADMIN user.
+When you create an Autonomous Transaction Processing (ATP) database instance, you are prompted for a password for the ADMIN user.
 The ADMIN user account should be used for administrative purposes only, not for typical application development.
 In this lab, you will use the ADMIN account to create a new user for the todo tracking app.

 ## Objectives

 - Sign-in to the Oracle Public Cloud
-- Connect to an ATP instance from SQL Developer
+- Connect to an ATP instance from SQL Developer Web
 - Create a database user with SODA privileges

 ## Required Artifacts

-- Oracle Public Cloud account credentials - You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+- Oracle Public Cloud account credentials - You may use your own cloud account, a cloud account that you obtained through a trial, or a training account provided by an Oracle instructor.
 - ATP instance and ADMIN credentials - This lab assumes that an ATP instance has already been created and that you have the ADMIN password.
-You may create an ATP instance if needed before continuing, just note the ADMIN password specified when creating the instance.
+You may create an ATP instance if needed before continuing, just make a note of the ADMIN password specified when creating the instance.
-- SQL Developer - SQL Developer is a free, integrated development environment that simplifies the development and management of Oracle Database in both traditional and Cloud deployments.
-Download the latest version for your operating system [here](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).

 # Create a DB user with SODA privileges

 ## Steps

-### Step 1: Sign in to Oracle Cloud Infrastructure console
+### Step 1: Sign in to the Oracle Cloud Infrastructure console

 In this step, you will sign into your Oracle cloud account so that you can work with various services using a GUI.